skratchdot/skratchdot.com/projects/index.md

 - [Github: Pull Request Links](/projects/github-pull-request-links.user.js/) - A user script to "linkify" the to/from branches on Pull Request pages.

 - [Github: Twitter Link](/projects/github-twitter-link.user.js/) - Adds a twitter link on Github profile pages if a corresponding user name exists at Twitter.

-### Miscelaneous Libraries ###
+### Miscellaneous Libraries / Utilities ###

 - [domFormat](/projects/domFormat/) - A simple javascript library to get DOM nodes as formatted/pretty strings.

+- [framecapture](/projects/framecapture/) - Take a screenshot of a portion of your screen, and add a border to it in one swoop.

 - [riff-wav-for-java](/projects/riff-wav-for-java/) - This EMF based project was created to allow the reading and writing of .wav files in Java.
 It attempts to read in well-known RIFF chunks, and provide an API for reading/manipulating those chunks.